 It may not actually work

 Unfortunately, just because a bingo site says that it accepts payment by mobile it does not guarantee that every player will actually be able to deposit that way.
-This is because success depends on the relationship between the mobile phone payment system the bingo site uses and the phone network the player uses – which is outside the control of the bingo site.
+This is because success depends on the relationship between the mobile phone payment system the bingo site uses and the phone network the player uses, which is outside the control of the bingo site.
 For example, in the past there have reportedly been problems using Boku on Vodafone and EE – and we’ve also come across some bingo sites that display the Boku logo but no longer actually offer it as a payment method.

 Not qualifying for offers

-Cannot be used for withdrawals
+Cannot be used to withdraw

 The phone billing method cannot be used to withdraw and it is unlikely that this will change any time soon – after all, why would anyone want to transfer the proceeds of a big bingo win or slots jackpot to somewhere where it can mostly only be used to pay for phone calls?
 If you want to withdraw winnings, you’ll need a bank account or an e-wallet and (if you haven’t already done so) you’ll also need to go through account verification procedures which normally include submitting ID documents to the operator.
+You may also need to prove both that the phone you used to make the deposit belongs to you and that the bill has been paid.

 The above disadvantages mean that payment by phone bill works best when used from time to time to make a deposit safely and securely on the go, rather than as a player’s only or main method of making deposits.